KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

   --deqp-subprocess=[enable|disable]
     Inform app that it works as subprocess (Vulkan SC only, do not use manually)
     default: 'disable'

+  --deqp-ipc-port=<value>
+    TCP port used for communication between the main process and the subprocess (Vulkan SC only, do not use manually; the main process picks a free port automatically and passes it to the subprocess)
+    default: '0'

   --deqp-subprocess-test-count=<value>
     Define default number of tests performed in subprocess (Vulkan SC only)